 These procedures generally happen sometime during the first hour after the baby is born.
 If your baby is crying and healthy, you can probably hold her immediately after she is born.
 Your nurse will help dry her off, and then place her directly on your chest, with a blanket over both of you to keep her warm.
 Other mothers prefer to have their baby cleaned off and bundled in a blanket before they meet her up close.
 Let your labor nurse know what feels most comfortable to you.

 Other tests that will be done within 48 hours include blood tests for some rare but serious diseases, including PKU (phenylketonuria) and congenital hypothyroidism.
 The blood is taken from the baby's heel.
-A nurse will also do a general newborn assessment of the baby.
+A nurse or physician will also do a general newborn assessment of the baby.

 The rest of the time, a healthy baby can stay in your room where you can gaze into each other's eyes and get to know each other.
 Some mothers opt to have their babies sleep in the nursery at night, but it's worth knowing that studies show moms and babies sleep better when they are in the same room.
 See how you feel after delivery and decide what will work best for you.